 There are several roles involved in granting a user access to a Banner security class or role.

-Data Custodian - The person who has jurisdiction over a set of Banner data.
-The data custodian is responsible for approving access to data requested.
-Data Custodians also define security classes and roles in correlation with job functions of users.
-There is a data custodian for each Banner Module.
+Data Steward - The person(s) who have been delegated jurisdiction over a set of Banner data.
+The Data Steward is responsible for approving access to data requested.
+Data Stewards also define security classes and roles in correlation with job functions of users.
+There is a Data Steward for each Banner Module.

 Trainer - The trainer is responsible for ensuring users understand how to access data for approved requests.
 The trainer must sign off on each user's training.
 Drake policy states that all users must be trained prior to being given access to Banner and Banner data.